pantheon-systems/documentation/source/content/integrated-composer.md

 1. [Resolve the conflict](/git-resolve-merge-conflicts#resolve-content-conflicts) and follow the instructions to commit the merged changes.

-1. To verify that the merge was successful, run `composer install` on your local branch to verify that the `composer.json` parses correctly and that the correct libraries are installed or updated.
-If the command fails, the merge was not made correctly and the error may point to how `composer.json` needs to change.
+1. To verify that the merge was successful, run `composer install` on your local branch to verify that the `composer.json` parses correctly, and that the correct libraries are installed or updated.
+If the command fails, then the merge was not made correctly and the error message may point to how `composer.json` needs to change.

 1. Push the changes to Pantheon.
 Integrated Composer will run again with the updated `composer.json`.